Preprints: what they are how they can help improve your research skills.

 We're a big fan of preprints at Publons.
 We see these servers as a great way to advance research, boost discoverability, and to improve the professional development of researchers and reviewers.

-With that in mind, this blog post will demonstrate how you can use preprints to get ahead in job and funding applications, and to enhance your writing, research, and reviewing skills.
+With that in mind, this blog post will demonstrate how you can use preprints to get ahead in job and funding applications, and to enhance your writing, research, and reviewing skills in our free online Publons Academy.

 Let's start off by taking a look at the preprint landscape and seeing which servers are currently out there for you to benefit from.